-The Recreation: Equestrian major offers two options: Equine Performance or Equine Management.
+The SRWM major with an Equestrian Concentration offers two options: Equine Performance or Equine Management.
 These majors give a solid foundation for students preparing to enter the equestrian venue as professionals in teaching, training, facility management and related careers.
 Through academically rigorous courses and expert instruction, students are equipped with a broad base of knowledge in classical horsemanship.
 Classes encompass theory and philosophy, riding, the teaching of riding, and care of the horse.
-In-depth studies, opportunities to study with world-class clinicians, and riding in competitions cultivate Christ-like character in students, enabling them to become effective scholar-servants.
+In-depth studies, opportunities to study with world-class clinicians and riding in competitions cultivate Christ-like character in students, enabling them to become effective scholar-servants.